SDCC: Marvel: Spider-Man and His Amazing Friends Panel

 Warbird’s killing of the Master during the Kang War was only slightly less obvious that she was going to be found innocent, so she makes it to #5 on the list.

 This one would be a bit higher except it is unclear if it was even technically a court martial.
 More like, “Uh, hey Iron Man, everyone thinks this Armor Wars of yours is nuts.
-You can’t be an Avenger anymore”).
+You just actually led to a dude’s DEATH!
+You can’t be an Avenger anymore, but we’ll let you slide on the whole ‘possible murder’ thing”).